felixlopz/hubrise-test-task/content/apps/foodpanda/en/connect-hubrise.md

 To start receiving foodpanda orders on HubRise, you should first contact us at <support@hubrise.com> and include in your email the following information:

 - The URL of your foodpanda store(s) you wish to connect.
-- Your HubRise account and location ids.
+- Your HubRise account and location IDs.

 HubRise will then contact foodpanda on your behalf to establish the connection and get you ready to receive orders in one business day.